Jobs in Lithuania With Visa Sponsorship for Foreigners 2026

 - Costs: As stated, the costs for the work permit are typically covered by the employ

-How to Find a Job in Lithuania from Abroad
+How to Find a Jobs in Lithuania With Visa Sponsorship for Foreigners?

 - LinkedIn: Use the job search feature and set your location to “Lithuania.”
 Use keywords like “visa sponsorship,” “relocation package,” and “international.”